FrankieBoye/bookmark_manager/README.md

 User stories

 As a user,

-So that I can see a list of commonly used webpages,

-I’d like to store a list of bookmarks.
+n/So that I can see a list of commonly used webpages, n/I’d like to store a list of bookmarks.